stackpulse/playbooks/stackpulse/archive-incident-war-room/README.md

 1. Make sure your have a [StackPulse](https://stackpulse.com/get-started) account
 2. Configure a  new [Slack integration](https://docs.stackpulse.io/getting_started/#step-3-configure-a-new-slack-integration)
 3. Import [this playbook](https://app.stackpulse.io/playbooks) into your account
-4. This playbook has a default trigger attached to it. it will be triggered when status of an incident was updated to 'Resolved' or 'Closed'.
+4. This playbook has a default trigger attached to it.
+It will be triggered when a status of an incident will be updated to 'Resolved' or 'Closed'.
 > :memo: Note: If your account is missing one of the required integrations, or has multiple instances of an integration, go to the `TRIGGER` tab to select the required integration.